fedriani/sedcreator/docs/SedFitter.rst

 We first need to define the arrays to be input in the ``SedFitter`` class.
 That is

-* wavelength array in micrometers
+* source_wave, wavelength array in micrometers

-* flux array in Jy
+* source_flux, flux array in Jy

-* error_flux array in percentage with respect to flux
+* source_flux_err, error in the flux array in Jy

 * upp_limit as a boolean array, 1 (or True) for upper limit and 0 (or False) for non upper limit.